tensorflow/ecosystem/README.md

 flags.DEFINE_string("job_name", None, "job name: worker or ps")
 ```

 Then, start your server.
-Parameter servers (ps jobs) should stop at this point
-because they only store variables, so they are joined with the server.
+Since worker and parameter servers (ps jobs) usually share a common program, parameter servers (ps jobs) which only store variables should stop at this point and so they are joined with the server.

 ```python
 # Construct the cluster and start the server